Faith. Climate. Action.

 Eligibility

-We’re eager to welcome students and faculty from across the Council for Christian Colleges and Universities (CCCU), as well as InterVarsity student leaders from across the United States.
+We’re eager to welcome students and faculty from across the Council for Christian Colleges and Universities (CCCU).
 If you have a strong commitment to creation care, and want to learn more about how to be an effective communicator and advocate for faithful responses to climate change among evangelicals, we hope you will apply!
 If you are accepted into the program, you will receive financial support for attending the summer workshop, and be eligible for funding for pursuing an advocacy project in your church or campus community the following year.

 Workshop Information